oscarvictoria/ios-control-flow-lab/README.md

 - No default case in the switch statement
 - No print statement right outside the switch statement

+## Answer:  No opening and closing brackets in each of the cases
 ***
 ## Question 5